quajak/TowerDefenseGame/README.md

 # TowerDefenseGame
 A quite badly made game in C# using SFML.

-You will need https://www.sfml-dev.org/download/sfml.net/ to run this.
+Runs on https://www.sfml-dev.org/download/sfml.net/ but the dll should be included..

-To start the game select the red main base and place it.
+To start the game select a difficulty.
+In the game, first select the red main base and place it.
 Over time you gain money.
 To surivive you have to build towers.
 Good luck!